About Sport4All - Our Inclusion Program

 The Sport4All team is made up of people with disability and lived connection to disability.
 We are passionate about sport and want every Australian with disability to have the same opportunity to participate in sport anyway they choose to.

-Our Story
+Our Story.

 People with disability face many challenges, one of them being access to community and school sport.
 In 2019, the Federal Minister for Sport approached Dylan Alcott AO and Get Skilled Access with one goal – increase the number of people with disability in sport communities across the country.
 We discovered that sports clubs and schools were curious to include people with disability but didn’t know where or how to start.

-The next evolution of our program was to ensure that Sport4All’s benefits reached every Australian who loves participating in sports, how and when they choose.
+The next evolution of our inclusion program was to ensure that Sport4All’s benefits reached every Australian who loves participating in sports, how and when they choose.

 Sport4All has partnered with the Australian Sports Commission to embark on a nationwide journey.
-Our aim is to reach 80 new communities across all states and territories, continuing to support clubs, schools, and active recreation communities.
+Our aim is to reach communities across all states and territories, continuing to support clubs, schools, and active recreation communities.
 We provide them with the knowledge and confidence to foster equitable access for people with disability from all backgrounds.

-Why Sport4All
+Why Sport4All?

-Our Vision
+Our Vision.

 Inclusive sporting communities so that every person with disability has access to sport and feels like they belong.

-Our Mission
+Our Mission.

 To give sporting communities the knowledge and passion to include all people with disability in sport.

-Our Values
+Our Values.

 • At the centre of Sport4All are people with disability and lived connection